alexanderenrique/alexanderenrique.github.io/docs/microelectronics/Smart-T-Bird.md

 ## Work Log

+### 08/29/2025
+- came up with a screen holder print I'm pretty proud of.
+I don't think I'll need the securing bolts after all
+- Started looking at the perf board layout, it's a lot to wrap your head around.
+Have to be super methodical, there is a lot going on.
+- Here's my pin out from the ESP:
+  - MOSI → GPIO23
+  - SCLK → GPIO18
+  - CS (chip select) → GPIO5 (can be any GPIO)
+  - DC (data/command) → GPIO16 (any GPIO)
+  - RST (reset) → GPIO17 (any GPIO)
+  - BLK/LED (backlight) → 5V from buck converter
+  - TFT GND -> MOSFET Gate, pin 25
+  - TX to CAN -> 21
+  - RX to CAN -> 22
+  - In from LDR -> 32
+- Additional considerations:
+  - Need resistor between the LDR and ground to adjust sensitivity
+  - Need resistor between PWM pin and gate of mosfet to not blow stuff up

 ### 08/28/2025
 - Finished the ashtray holder 1.0 and printed it.
 I was a little bit tight in the width, and long in the length.
 My bolt holes also weren't all that exact.
 - I decided to use M3 bolts directly into the PLA.
 Should be tight enough, especially becasue the screen kind of rests on the ashtray itself
 - Made changes and have V 2.0 printing right now at the lab.
+- Downloaded KiCAD.
+I think it's overkill for this project and I'll probably just use perf board, but I do love the sexyness of a real PCB.
+I kinda just want to create an MVP that works, and then I'll maybe make it nice.

 ### 08/27/2025
 - Started designing the ashtray holder for the screen